delight-im/PHP-Auth/Migration.md

      ) ENGINE=MyISAM DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci;
      ```

    * The SQLite database schema has changed.
-Use the statement below to update your database:
+Use the statements below to update your database:

      ```sql
      ALTER TABLE users